Companies that buy cars – the ultimate guide

 Independent car dealerships

-There are always worries that the dealer will buy your car for nowhere near its true market value, only to sell it on as soon as possible for a much higher price.
+It’s an old cliche, but car dealers have a reputation for being untrustworthy.
+Sellers often worry about getting ripped off.
+Will the dealer buy your car for far below its true market value, only to sell it as soon as possible for a much higher price?

 Franchised car dealerships

-Once they have bought your car, there’s little information given to the seller about how much they sell it on for.
+However, they also have a reputational problem with transparency and trustworthiness.
+Once they buy your car, there’s little information given to the seller about how much they sell it for.

 Just like the independent dealerships, there are numerous things to consider before selling your car to a franchised dealer.